UZBEKISTAN: Torture and death threats unpunished

 The government's report claims that legislation has been tightened "to strengthen procedures for compensating the victims of crime, including torture".
 On 30 November 2017, President Mirziyoyev signed a Decree on "supplementary measures for reinforcement of guarantees of rights and freedoms of citizens in judicial-investigative activity".
 This banned using evidence obtained by torture and other inhuman treatment, as well as making inadmissible the use of such evidence by the judiciary or other investigative organs.

 Further amendments came in April 2018.
-On 4 April, President Mirziyoyev signed into law changes and new provisions in the Criminal Code criminalising torture, including psychological pressure, during investigation by police and other law-enforcement agencies.
-The amendments came into force on 5 April on publication in the state-sponsored newspaper "Halq Suzi" (People's Tribune).
+On 4 April, President Mirziyoyev signed into law changes and new provisions in the Criminal Code criminalising torture, including psychological pressure, during investigation by police and other state agencies.
+The amendments came into force on 5 April on publication in the state-controlled newspaper "Halq Suzi" (People's Tribune).

-According to the new legal provisions, law-enforcement officers who are aware of torture and take no action will also be made responsible as accomplices.
+According to the new legal provisions, officials who are aware of torture and take no action will also be made responsible as accomplices.
 Punishments for torture include imprisonment of between 3 and 10 years.
 (END)

 For more background, see Forum 18's Uzbekistan religious freedom survey at http://www.forum18.org/Archive.php?article_id=2314.